NeoGeographyToolkit/StereoPipeline/docs/sfs.rst

 to cover the entire region, preferable with multiple illumination conditions at each location.

-Towards the poles the sun may describe a full loop in the sky, and hence the earliest images (sorted by azimuth) may become similar to the latest ones.
-To find matches between these, one could re-run the command above with say 15 images from the beginning of the list and 15 images from the end of the list, using again 30 as the overlap limit, just to create extra matches.
-Then, one can run the bundle adjust command again, setting this time the overlap limit to something very large, and in addition using the option ``--skip-matching``.
-This won't create new matches, but will ensure, due to the earlier commands, that each image is matched to a few subsequent images in the list, and images from the top of the list are also matched to images from the bottom of the list.
-In the future a less manual way of achieving this may be used.
+Towards the poles the Sun may describe a full loop in the sky, and hence the earliest images (sorted by azimuth) may become similar to the latest ones.
+That is the reason above we used the option ``--match-first-to-last``.

+Note that this invocation may run for more than a day, or even more.
+And it may be necessary to get good convergence.
+If the process gets interrupted, or the user gives up on waiting, the adjustments obtained so far can still be usable, if invoking bundle adjustment, as above, with ``--save-intermediate-cameras.`` One may also consider reducing ``--overlap-limit`` to perhaps 20 though there is some risk in doing that if images fail to overlap enough.

 A very critical part of the process is aligning the obtained cameras to the ground::